lamarquise/printf/README.md

 Actually that does not apply for lst (freed at point of creation if error) but that might be the only one.

+Amendament to the freeing policy: Free at point of creation as much as possible, shorter and deals with the possibility that the thing failed to be sent to a func (which in case of error was suppoed to free it... but can't).

 So far there is only 1 point of failure that results in a unpatchable leak, if pflist del all() fails there are leak, obvi, since it handles the everything at the end...

+For future reference, an fstrjoin where on of the arguments is assigned the result is bad practice, if it fails and the fstrjoin can't free that argument, then you end up with a leak...

+One thing that could be better, when there is a an empty string, and the size is 0, meaning its a normal empty string not a %n or whatever, it still creates a pfelem and adds it to the linked list, kinda unnecessary...

+In the event of failure midst printing, everythat that has already been printed remains.
+There does not appear to be much i can do about that.

+I am fairly certain that the correct return in the event of an error is -1, and the number of char printed upon success.

+Might add a few things, like printing arrays and to files and such later, but lets be honest, prolly not unless i need that sort of thing.

+### Structures and Defines

+There are two sets of Defines, the first relates the flags to their bit position in the int in which they are stored.
+The bit position is writen in hexadecimal for added clarity.
+The second relates the size flags to their bit position in much the same way.

+I created two structures for this function, t param and t pfelem.
+T param is used to store all the information relating to a %, it contains a char and 4 ints, representing the specefier, flag, width, precision and size.
+An instance of t param is generated for each % come accross in the format string.
+T pfelem is a linked list structure.
+Each % and the strings of chars between them in the format string are stored in order in an element of the linked list of this type.
+It is rather simple, just a pointer to the char contents, an int representing their size, and a pointer to the next element in the list.

 ### Options